namuunbil/InSituCinema/README.md

 # InSituCinema
 Immersive In Situ Cinema

 This is a Unity Project using Bibcam by Keijiro Takahashi.
+The code was expanded.
-The requirments are: UNity 2021 LTS and LiDAR-enabled iOS device for recording.
+The requirments are: UNity 2021 LTS and a LiDAR-enabled iOS device for recording.

-While building, the scene are organised as BIBCIN 0, Encoder 1 and Decoder 2.
+While building, the scene have to be organised as BIBCIN 0, Encoder 1 and Decoder 2.

 The first scene after opening is the BIBCIN.
 There is asked what the user wants to do: What do you want to do?